FReeZA 2025-27

 Department of Families, Fairness and Housing · Australia

-FReeZA 2025-27 supports Victorian organisations to work with young people aged 12 to 25 to create, plan and deliver music, creative arts and cultural events.
-The program funds youth-led, safe and accessible events and related skill development, partnerships and employment pathway activities across Victoria.
+FReeZA 2025-27 provides Victorian funding to support organisations working with young people aged 12 to 25 to create, plan and deliver music, creative arts and cultural events.
+The program supports youth participation, skills development, safe events and pathways into the creative industries.

 Funding